 Updating Minnesota's income tax laws for federal changes adopted in 2000 will result in a revenue loss of approximately \$1.9 million for the biennium.
 The majority of the lost revenue is due to provisions that increase the annual limit on the total amount of non-guaranteed state and local government bonds (private activity bonds) that are eligible for exclusion of interest from federal gross income.
 For Minnesota income tax purposes, the federal exclusion will reduce Minnesota taxable income for these types of bonds when issued by Minnesota or Minnesota local government units.
-Other miscellaneous federal update provisions include extension of the expiration date for medical savings accounts and authority to treat kidnapped kids as dependents.
+Other miscellaneous federal update provisions include extension of the expiration date for medical savings accounts and authority to treat kidnapped kids as dependants.

-The proposals will require system modifications for the startup and ongoing costs of program modifications related to penalty reform, which amounts to \$545,000 in FY 2002 and \$25,000 a year in the future.
+The proposals will require system modifications to reflect changes in credits and other items costing \$25 thousand in FY 2002.
+These system changes generate efficiencies in future years (less data entry, audit, forms and mailing) which create savings of approximately \$9 thousand per year thereafter.
+These savings, however, are offset by the startup and ongoing costs of program modifications related to penalty reform, which amounts to \$545 thousand in FY 2002 and \$25 thousand a year in the future.

-The tax changes associated with this item will reduce General Fund revenues by an estimated net total of \$470.4 million in FY 2002 and \$419.4 million in FY 2003.
-Financing for the operational components of this item will require new General Fund expenditures of \$545,000 in FY 2002 and \$25,000 in FY 2003.
+The tax changes associated with this item will reduce General Fund revenues by an estimated net total of \$628.2 million if FY 2002 and \$495.2 million in FY 2003.
+Financing for the operational components of this item will require new General Fund expenditures of \$570,000 in FY 2002 and \$16,000 in FY 2003.